jyang-info/jyang-info.github.io/index.md

 title: Junyoung Yang  # _config.yml과 동일하게 설정
 ---

 Thank you for visiting.
-This site is now archived as I'm building a new and improved website.
-Please check back again soon.
+This site is now archived as I'm moving to a new portfolio website here: [https://sites.google.com/ust.ac.kr/jyang](https://your-portfolio-site.com)
 I appreciate your patience and understanding.
 For any inquiries, please contact me at jyyang@yonsei.ac.kr

 <!--